huggingface/datasets/docs/source/share.rst

         cp ./templates/README.md ./datasets/<your_dataset_name>/README.md

 2. Next, you need to generate the structured tags.
 These help users discover your dataset on the Hub.
 Create the tags with the `online tagging app <https://huggingface.co/datasets/tagging/>`_, or you can clone and install the `Dataset tagging app <https://github.com/huggingface/datasets-tagging>`_ locally.

+3. Select the appropriate tags for your dataset from the dropdown menus.